What Foods Help You Sleep Better?

 Multiple vitamins and minerals are important for sleep.
 So deficiencies in these nutrients are commonly found in people reporting poor sleep.
 These include:

-Magnesium is involved in melatonin synthesis and supports “GABA”, which helps you relax.
+Magnesium, which is involved in producing melatonin and supports 'GABA' (helps you relax).
 Good sources include whole grains, nuts, seeds, legumes, and leafy greens.

 B vitamins (particularly B1 and folate), vitamin D, vitamin C, and minerals like selenium, calcium, iron, and phosphorus have all been associated with better sleep.
 People who sleep poorly generally have lower intakes of these micronutrients.

-Tip #2: Rather than worrying about getting dozens of individual nutrients at a time, it is easier to focus on eating a varied, nutrient-dense diet (like the Mediterranean diet), that is rich in vegetables, fruits, whole grains, legumes, nuts, seeds, and lean proteins to ensure adequate micronutrient intake supporting sleep.
+Tip #2: Rather than worrying about getting dozens of individual nutrients at a time, it is easier to focus on eating a varied, nutrient-dense diet to ensure adequate micronutrient intake supporting sleep.

 Eat Breakfast for Better Sleep